janboddez/share-on-mastodon/README.md

 ## Media
 When a Featured Image is set, Share on Mastodon will try to include it.
 The same goes for any other images _attached to the post_.
 This behavior can be modified through filter hooks.

-## Gutenberg
-This plugin now uses WordPress' Meta Box API—supported by Gutenberg—to store per-post sharing settings, which makes it 100% compatible with the new block editor.

 ## Advanced
 _Share on Mastodon_ comes with a fair number of **filters** that allow tweaking its behavior.
 The code examples on the [official documentation](https://jan.boddez.net/wordpress/share-on-mastodon) page should be enough to get you going.
 Please file a GitHub issue if you need help, still.